ehayon/ParkingManagement/README.md

 	* The entire source code for the repo is also hosted on github (it's private) - let me know if you want access, I can add you to the repo.

+---

+* Follows the MVC style
+	* Controllers are located in app/controllers
+	* Models in app/models
+	* bootstrapper: app.php
+	* Routes are defined in the bootstrapper